semuconsulting/PyGPSClient/README.md

 ### Creating A Desktop Application Launcher

-The pip installation process does not automatically create an desktop application launcher, but this can be done manually:
+The pip installation process does not automatically create a desktop application launcher, but this can be done manually:

 **Windows:**